KarlTDebiec/MolDynPlot/README.rst

 Introduction
 ============

-Moldynplot is a Python package used to design matplotlib-based figures of Molecular Dynamics (MD) simulation data using the simple text format YAML.
+MolDynPlot is a Python package used to design matplotlib-based figures of Molecular Dynamics (MD) simulation data using the simple text format YAML.

 Dependencies
 ------------

-Moldynplot supports Python 2.7 and 3.4, and requires the following
+MolDynPlot supports Python 2.7 and 3.4, and requires the following
 packages:

+- h5py
+- ipython
 - matplotlib
-- numpy
-- six
-- yaml
+- pandas

-Moldynplot has been tested with Anaconda python 2.1.0 on Arch Linux, OSX Yosemite, and Windows 8.1.
+MolDynPlot has been tested with Anaconda python 2.1.0 on Arch Linux, OSX Yosemite, and Windows 8.1.

 Installation